Let's talk

 Healthcare costs surge over 60% for those with the highest obesity rates, LCP health study reveals

-Health Life sciences
+Health analytics Life sciences

 Dr Jonathan Pearson-Stuttard Partner & Head of Health Analytics